History and Statistics of “Study Drugs”

 A survey by the Partnership for a Drug-Free Kids in 2014 reported that 20% of college students reported abusing prescription stimulants.

 The most popular drug in this survey was Adderall, used by 60% of those taking stimulants, followed by Ritalin and Vyvanse.
-Of the students that reported using stimulants for non-medical reasons, half cited a desire to improve academic or work performance as the reason.
+Of the students that reported using stimulants for non-medical reasons, half cited a desire to improve academic or work performance as the reason for stimulant use.

 The Market for Prescription Stimulants

 The 2007 study cited above also reported that in their sample of patients who were prescribed methylphenidate, 97% of those who diverted their prescriptions gave it away to peers for free.
-Also, the survey by the Partnership for Drug-Free Kids reported that 56% of college students considered study drugs easy to obtain through friends and extended social networks.“Study drugs” may create the feeling of improved performance but the actual effects can be harmful in the short and long term.
-Learn about your treatment options today.
+Also, the survey by the Partnership for Drug-Free Kids reported that 56% of college students considered study drugs easy to obtain through friends and extended social networks.

 “Study Drugs” and the Law